South Bend, Indiana: Redevelopment

-Recognition

-In 2012, Kiplinger's Personal Finance ranked South Bend eighth in the "Ten Best Cities for Cheapskates".
-South Bend was also ranked among the 40 hottest real estate markets for business by Expansion Management magazine, and Smart+Connected Communities Institute featured South Bend as one of the top ten cities worldwide that is reinventing themselves through technology.

 Arts and culture

 Culture

 South Bend was influenced by a large influx of Polish Catholic immigrants in the late 19th century.
-Dyngus Day is widely celebrated on the Monday after Easter and it is the beginning of the city elections campaign season.
+Dyngus Day is widely celebrated on the Monday after Easter and it is the beginning of the city elections' campaign season.
 Fat Tuesday is also celebrated in South Bend, with paczkis being a staple food product in the city for the day.
 The city and surrounding county have 23 Catholic churches, 11 Catholic schools and three Catholic universities (the University of Notre Dame, Holy Cross College, and Saint Mary's College, all located in the adjacent unincorporated area of Notre Dame).

 Music festivals

 The city hosts several annual festivals.
-The South Bend International Festival began ten years ago as the South Bend Reggae Festival and now features local and international musical artists who perform in African, Latino, and American cultural styles.
+The South Bend International Festival began in 2004 as the South Bend Reggae Festival and now features local and international musical artists who perform in African, Latino, and American cultural styles.
 Proceeds from the festival are given to the Pangani Foundation of South Bend, which provides medical supplies to hospitals in Malawi.
+The festival adopted its present name in 2014 on the tenth anniversary.

 WBYT FM – B100 (Country Station) hosts an Annual All Day Country Concert, with over 37,000 free tickets in early September.

 The World Pulse Festival, broadcast by LeSEA Broadcasting network, is held annually in South Bend.
 It is hosted by Pulse FM, a local Christian music radio station.
 The event is an annual Contemporary Christian music festival, attracting more than 50,000 visitors each year.

 In 2013, a new annual festival began in South Bend called South by South Bend, named after the famous South By Southwest of Austin, Texas.
 The festival is a celebration of the local music scene, with local bands and artists performing on the park grounds and other public venues around the city.
 The goals of the festival include strengthening the bond between the communities of South Bend and Notre Dame, supporting local artistic expression, and promoting local business.
 In 2015, the festival was renamed Sounds by South Bend, to avoid confusion with the Austin festival and to more accurately represent the purpose of the event.
+In 2016, the Riverlights Music Festival debuted as successor to Sounds by South Bend.